Rhinoplasty (Nose Job) Surgery in NJ & NYC

-Surgery for a deviated septum is called a septoplasty, or septal reconstruction.
+Surgery for a deviated septum is called septoplasty, or septal reconstruction.
 This surgery involves straightening the septum to address breathing problems that arise from a crooked septum.
-A deviated septum is something that many NJ patients are born with and elect to have repaired as an adult because of breathing problems.
+A deviated septum is something that many patients are born with.
+Patients elect to have this repaired as adults because of breathing problems.
 Others develop a deviated septum as a result of some injury to the nose.
-Many patients do elect to have their nose reshaped at the same time as having septal surgery, but each procedure can be done without the other.
+Many patients do elect to have their nose reshaped at the same time as having septal surgery.
+However, each procedure can be done without the other.

 Enlarged Turbinate Reduction Surgery

-The turbinates are normal structures inside the nose that run parallel to the nasal septum and help your nose humidify inspired air.
-There are actually three pairs of turbinates in the nose – the inferior, middle and superior.
-In most cases of nasal obstruction, it is the inferior turbinate that is the culprit.
-In many NJ patients, the turbinates become enlarged, which can block the nasal airway in terms of breathing.
-The turbinate reduction surgery is intended to make the turbinate structurally smaller while also reducing the activity of the turbinate so that there is less nasal congestion.
+The turbinates are structures inside the nose that run parallel to the nasal septum.
+They help your nose humidify inspired air.
+There are three pairs of turbinates in the nose – the inferior, middle, and superior.
+In most cases of nasal obstruction, the inferior turbinate is the culprit.
+In many patients we see in our office, the turbinates become enlarged.
+This can block the nasal airway in terms of breathing.
+Turbinate reduction surgery is intended to make the turbinate structurally smaller.
+This reduces the activity of the turbinate so that there is less nasal congestion.

 Nasal Valve Stenosis Surgery

-Nasal valve stenosis implies a very specific condition where the nose is blocked on the inside due to narrowing of either the external or internal valve.
+Nasal valve stenosis implies a specific condition where the nose is blocked on the inside due to the narrowing of either the external or internal valve.
 These two critical areas inside of the nose refer to the nostril opening and the middle one-third of the nose on the inside, respectively.
-Although nasal valve surgery is primarily intended to help improve your nasal function, in most cases there is some passive change in the appearance of the nose as a result of the placement of these grafts.
+Nasal valve surgery is primarily intended to help improve your nasal function.
+Usually, there is some passive change in the appearance of the nose from the graft placement.

 Repair Of A Fractured (Broken) Nose

-Repair of a fractured, or broken, nose is a very common procedure that is usually covered by your health insurance.
-In most cases, patients who have fractured their nose elect to have it repaired within the first two weeks of sustaining the injury.
-Others choose to wait months to years later before having the broken nose fixed.
-In a majority of patients who have a fractured or broken nose, there is some degree of visible change to the appearance of the nose.
-In this type of injury to the nose, the septum should be addressed at the same time as the fractured nose is being repaired.
+Repair of a fractured or broken nose is a very common procedure.
+A broken nose repair is normally covered by your health insurance.
+In most cases, patients who have fractured their nose elect to repair it within the first two weeks of sustaining the injury.
+Others choose to wait months to years before having the broken nose fixed.
+With repair, there is some degree of visible change to the appearance of the nose.
+In this type of injury to the nose, the septum is addressed at the same time as the fractured nose repair.

-Intersted in learning more about rhinoplasty procedure?
-Schedule your no-obligation rhinoplasty consultation with best rhinoplasty surgeon NJ today.
-Her two office are conveniently located near 300 Grand Ave, Englewood, NJ 07631 and near 1000 Park Ave @ 84th St, New York, NY 10028.
-You may also speak to one of our Patient Advisors to receive additional information by calling NYC: (212) 532-4590 or NJ: (201) 408-5430.
+Interested in learning more about the different types of rhinoplasty procedures?
+Schedule your no-obligation nasal surgery consultation with the best plastic surgeon in NYC & NJ today.
+Her two offices are conveniently located near 300 Grand Ave, Englewood, NJ 07631 and near 1000 Park Ave @ 84th St, New York, NY 10028.
+You may speak to one of our Patient Advisors to receive additional information by calling NYC: (201) 408-5430 or NJ: (201) 408-5430.